DOML-Lang/DOML/doml_formal_spec.md

 #### Embedding IR

 Embedding *IR* **should** be supported by a parser to allow for more complex operations to occur that aren't supported by the grammar (and in most cases will eventually become supported).
-> I'm not particularly happy with any suggestion I've seen so far/thought of so this will remain empty till one is approved.

-Currently my favourite thought for embedding IR is;
+Using IR does NOT void the compatibility promise, however don't expect IR to always be the most efficient in future versions (as better commands may be introduced).

 ```C
 Example : Color {